Skip to content

 C -- Yes --> F[bucketingPropertyValue := targetingRule at index 0];

-E --> G[Iterate through the remaining elements of the targetingRule array and parse the variants and their percentages];
+E --> G[Iterate through the remaining elements of the targetingRule array and parse the variants and their relative weights];

 F --> G;